Serpent's Seed

 Am I a God at hand, saith the Lord, and not a God afar off?
 Can any hide himself in secret places that I shall not see him?
 Do not I fill heaven and earth? saith the Lord.
 (Jeremiah 23:23-24)

-The Bible clearly says that God is literally omnipresent, everywhere at once!
+The Bible clearly says that God is omnipresent, literally present everywhere at once!

 William Branham taught that when God created Adam in Genesis 1, Adam was formed as a spirit being without a body of flesh.
 Mr. Branham called this spirit body of Adam a theophany (the theological term theophany actually refers to the visible or auditory manifestation of God Himself.
 Mr. Branham obviously did not understand this).
 He said that later, in chapter 2, God created Adam's body of flesh.
 Naturally, Eve's body could not have been formed from Adam's rib until then.
 But Genesis 1:27-28 says that God created them male and female.
 This would indicate that Adam and Eve were created in physical form in chapter one.
 Further evidence that chapter one deals with the bodily creation of Adam and Eve is that God told them to be fruitful and increase in number.
 If God had created only Adam in spirit form at this point, God's command would be unfeasible.
 Furthermore, if Adam were created as a spirit being first, and then as a man of flesh, it would contradict what Paul said when he wrote, "Howbeit that [was] not first which is spiritual, but that which is natural; and afterward that which is spiritual.
 The first man [Adam] is of the earth, earthy: the second man [Jesus] is the Lord from heaven."
 (1 Corinthians 15:46-47)